 - The “In-Between” (i.e., 2 and 10 o’clock) – Placing strips of lead tape in the 2 and 10 o’clock positions (like driving a car) will give you a bit of a broader sweet spot and a bit more power - in other words, the in-between of the benefits of placing the lead tape on the sides of the pickleball paddle versus the top of the pickleball paddle.

-- The Lower Sides of the Pickleball Paddle (i.e., 4 and 8 o’clock) – This is the least common placement of lead tape.
-With that said, placing strips of lead tape in lower sides of the pickleball paddle will add some weight to your paddle without making the paddle feel too “hefty,” as the weight will be closer to the grip of the paddle.
+- The Throat (AKA Lower Sides) of the Pickleball Paddle (i.e., 4 and 8 o’clock) – Placing strips of lead tape on the throat of the pickleball paddle (i.e., the lower sides of the paddle near the handle) will add some weight to your paddle without making the paddle feel too “hefty,” as the weight will be closer to the grip of the paddle.
+The pickleball paddle will not feel too heavy and will not slow your paddle speed down as much as if the weight was placed at the top of your paddle.

 - All Around the Pickleball Paddle (i.e., from just above the handle, all the way around the edge of the pickleball paddle, to the other side that is just above the handle) – To add at least a full ounce of weight to your pickleball paddle, wrap the lead tape around the entire edge of the paddle.
 This will add a noticeable amount of weight to your pickleball paddle, which will generally keep the balance of your pickleball paddle similar as the balance without any lead tape (but with slightly more weight on the head of the pickleball paddle, as opposed to the handle).